 Mercator has relied upon Big Ridge for confirmation of mineral exploration title status, details of the option and royalty agreement, an opinion on site environmental liabilities, and details of required operating and exploration permits.
-This includes an expert title opinion from law firm Hope Brook Technical Report 2 May 6th, 2021 was supplied through written communication from Stewart McKelvey and verbal communication with Mr. Michael Bandrowski, President and CEO of Big Ridge.
+This includes an expert title opinion from law firm Stewart McKelvey that was used in the preparation of section 3.0 of this report.
+This information was supplied through written communication from Stewart McKelvey and verbal communication with Mr. Michael Bandrowski, President and CEO of Big Ridge.